origamimagiro/flat-folder/README.md

     ![inital interface](./img/01.jpg)

-1. Press "Upload" to upload a crease pattern in FOLD, SVG, OPX, or CP file formats.
+1. Press "Choose File" to upload a crease pattern in FOLD, SVG, OPX, or CP file formats.
     - Various example files can be found in the [`./examples/` folder](https://github.com/origamimagiro/flat-folder/tree/main/examples).
         - You can download them by